Programme areas and target groups

 What we do

-With more than 13.5 million people having severe needs, the Syria crisis is currently among the world’s greatest humanitarian crises.
+With more than 11.7 million people having severe needs, the Syria crisis is currently among the world’s greatest humanitarian crises.
 Violence continues in many parts of Syria, leading to more displacements and leaving communities susceptible to food insecurity, health problems, lack of shelter and various protection issues.
+The current situation does not enable a voluntary, safe and dignified return of refugees.

 ZOA leads Syria Joint Response